 What have been the effects on LGBTIQ organisations?

-The ‘gay propaganda’ law poses online obstacles for Russian LGBTIQ rights organisations, requiring their websites to carry an 18+ label.
-But if the proposed information amendment passes, then these sites would most likely be shut down.
+The ‘gay propaganda’ law already posed online obstacles for Russian LGBTIQ rights organisations, requiring their websites to carry an 18+ label.
+But now under the new law, these sites may shut down entirely.

 For a decade, LGBTIQ rights groups and other non-governmental organisations receiving funds from abroad have also been legally required to self-identify as “foreign agents”.